Scalable Quantitative Verification For Deep Neural Networks: Introduction

 \section{Introduction}

 The past few years have witnessed an increasing adoption of deep neural networks (DNNs) in domains such as autonomous vehicles~\cite{bojarski2016end,spielberg2019neural,litman2017autonomous}, drones~\cite{julian2016policy} or robotics~\cite{giusti2016machine,yun2017action}, where mispredictions can have serious long-term consequences.
-Consequently, robustness, privacy, and fairness have emerged as central concerns to be addressed for safe adoption of DNNs.
-This has led to a surge of interest in testing and verification of neural networks for properties of interest.
+Robustness, privacy, and fairness have emerged as central concerns to be addressed for safe adoption of DNNs~\cite{carlini2017towards,shokri2017membership,lecuyer2018certified,papernot2018sok,song2019privacy,amodei2016concrete,mehrabi2019survey}.
+Consequently, there has been a growing attention to testing and verification of neural networks for properties of interest.

-To establish that the resulting DNNs have the desired properties, a large body of prior work has focused on techniques based on empirical testing~\cite{tian2018deeptest,sun2018concolic,xie2019deephunter} or specialized attack vectors~\cite{madry2017towards,uesato2018adversarial,papernot2016transferability,athalye2018obfuscated,shokri2017membership}.
+To establish that the resulting DNNs have the desired properties, a large body of prior work has focused on techniques based on empirical testing~\cite{tian2018deeptest,sun2018concolic,xie2019deephunter,gopinath2018deepsafe} or specialized attack vectors~\cite{madry2017towards,uesato2018adversarial,papernot2016transferability,athalye2018obfuscated,shokri2017membership,gopinath2019symbolic}.
 While such techniques are useful, they {\em do not} rigorously quantify how sure we can be that the desired property is true after testing.

-In contrast to prior testing approaches, formal verification seeks to provide rigorous guarantees of correctness.
+In contrast to testing approaches, formal verification seeks to provide rigorous guarantees of correctness.
 Inspired by the success of model checking in the context of hardware and software verification, the earliest formal verification methodologies in the context of deep neural networks focused on qualitative verification, i.e., whether a system satisfies a given specification.
 Prior work in this category has been following the model checking paradigm wherein a given DNN is encoded as a model using constraints grounded in a chosen theory.
 Then a satisfiability solver (often modulo the chosen theory) is invoked to check if there exists an execution of the system that violates the given specification~\cite{pulina2010abstraction,ehlers2017formal,narodytska2017verifying,katz2017reluplex}.

 The proposed techniques in this category appear to have three limitations.
 Firstly, they require white-box access to the models and specialized procedures to transform the DNNs to a specification, limiting their generality.
 Secondly, the performance of the underlying feasibility solver degrades severely with the usage of non-linear constraints, leading to analyses that do not scale to larger models.
 Thirdly, prior techniques are limited to deterministic neural networks, while extensive research effort has been invested in designing randomized DNNs, especially to enhance robustness~\cite{dhillon2018stochastic,lecuyer2018certified,cohen2019certified}.